Stash Invest Review

 About Stash Invest

-Stashinvest.com a micro-investing platform that enables beginners to create and manage their investment portfolios comprised of selective stocks and exchange-traded-funds (ETFs).
+Stash Invest is a micro-investing platform that enables beginners to create and manage their investment portfolios comprised of selective stocks and exchange-traded-funds (ETFs).
 The app was developed to simplify and introduce beginners to the world of investing in the stock markets through fractional shares of theme-based ETFs with as little as $5.
 Users can schedule and automate deposits and investment purchases to maintain consistency and optimize compounding.
 Stash also provides personalized guidance and recommendations, so users can learn as they earn.
 Continue reading our Stash Invest review to see if this is the right investing platform for you.

 Stash was launched in 2015, out of New York by CEO Brandon Krieg.
 The goal was to create a simple gateway application to educate and onboard new investors to the financial markets.
 With a simplified dashboard and easy-to-use menu options that guide users through the sign-up process into their first investment portfolio with tiny bite-sized investments as low as $5.
 Stash enables a low barrier to entry in the world of stock market investing.
 The app has surged to over one-million accounts with the average account size around $316.